bcgov/gwa-api/USER-JOURNEY.md

 # API Owner Flow

+The following steps walk an API Owner through setting up an API on the BC Gov API Gateway in our Test instance.
+If you are ready to deploy to our Production instance, use the links [here](#production-links).

 ## 1. Register a new namespace

 A `namespace` represents a collection of Kong Services and Routes that are managed independently.